decretist/Dissertation/Chapter3/chapter3.md

 of decrees, canons, doctors, Roman laws, sufficient for deciding all ecclesiastical cases, which are resorted to at the Roman curia and in other ecclesiastical courts.
-Master Omnebonum bishop of Verona, who had been his student, afterwards abbreviated them.)[^b]
+Master Omnebonum bishop of Verona, who had been his student, afterwards abbreviated them.)[^14]

-[^b]: Kuttner, *Repertorium*, 453.
-MGH Scriptores (SS) 6 (1844), 490.
-*Chronique de Robert de Torigny*, ed.
-Léopold Delisle, 183-184 (see BSB online version). *Chronicles of the reigns of Stephen, Henry II, and Richard I*, ed.
-Richard Howlett (1884). *Chronica Roberti de Torigneio*, ed.
-Richard Howlett, RS 82 4.118.

 Although the evidence of Robert's chronicle is by Noonan's standard hearsay, Robert's reputation as a well-informed source concerning